moloch--/RootTheBox/README.md

 ### Requirements
 * Python 2.7.x (Python 3.x support pending)
 * Supported platforms: Install scripts are for Ubuntu/Debian, but the application should work on any Linux, BSD, or OSX system.
+* Internet Explorer is _not_ supported.
+Please use the latest release of Firefox, Chrome, Operah, or any other browser that supports open standards.

 Questions?
 Problems?
 -------------------------------